apiwan-april-dpm/ipa-stata-training/README.md

 # ipa-stata-training
-Collection of do files for IPA Stata Training
+Collection of practice do-files from IPA Stata training